Banh Chung (Vietnamese Sticky Rice Cake)

 Create the base layer with about a half-inch of sticky rice.

-1. Layer the mung beans and meat.
-Layer an even 1/4 inch layer of mung beans.
-Make sure to leave 1/4 inch of space around the edges for the rice.
+1. Layer an even layer of mung beans.
+Make sure to leave some space around the edges for the rice.
 Layer the pork belly on top of the mung bean layer.
-Lastly, layer another even 1/4 inch layer of mung beans.
+Then layer another layer of mung beans.

-1. Fill with rice.
-Fill in the edges and the top 1/2 inch with sticky rice.
+1. Fill in the edges and the top with sticky rice.

 Filling the rest of the banh chung with sticky rice to enclose the filling.